Aliases for FZD8 Gene

 GeneCards Summary for FZD8 Gene

 FZD8 (Frizzled Class Receptor 8) is a Protein Coding gene.
 Diseases associated with FZD8 include Interstitial Cystitis and Exudative Vitreoretinopathy.
 Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is FZD10.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is FZD5.

 UniProtKB/Swiss-Prot Summary for FZD8 Gene